 Mollie O'Brien And Rich Moore On Mountain Stage

+Mountain Stage celebrates its 30th anniversary with an appearance by singer Mollie O'Brien and guitarist Rich Moore.

-Mollie O'Brien and Rich Moore appear here on Mountain Stage, recorded live on the campus of the North House Folk School in Grand Marais, Minn.
-Host Larry Groce says that of the nearly 2,000 guests who have appeared on the show, O'Brien is "perhaps the best singer we've ever had."
-This marks her 13th appearance on Mountain Stage, and her second alongside her partner in both music and life, guitarist and singer Rich Moore.
+Making her 18th appearance on the show, O'Brien is described by host Larry Groce as one of the most talented artists to appear on the show's stage.
+"Of the nearly 2,000 guests who have appeared on the show, O'Brien is perhaps the best singer we've ever had," he says.

-A native West Virginian, O'Brien traded the rolling hills of Wheeling for the mountains of Colorado, where she and Moore raised a family.
-Now free to spend even more time on music, they released their first studio album together in 2010, called Saints and Sinners.
-At home in nearly any genre of music, O'Brien moves effortlessly between folk, blues and R&B — she's even been known to belt out a rock song for the Mountain Stage crew, upon request.
-The two are backed for the duration of their set by the Mountain Stage band.
+A native West Virginian, O'Brien traded the rolling hills of Wheeling for the mountains of Colorado, where she and guitarist Rich Moore raised a family.
+Now free to spend even more time on music, they released their first joint studio album, Saints and Sinners, in 2010.
+Their latest, out this year, is Love Runner.
+At home in nearly any genre of music, O'Brien is known to move effortlessly between folk, blues and R&B — a talent reflected in this set, which includes songs by Dave Van Ronk, Chris Smither and Randy Newman.

+This segment begins in a special way, with Bob Thompson and the Mountain Stage Band (featuring Ryan Kennedy) covering Prince's "Little Red Corvette."

+After Mollie O'Brien and Rich Moore's set, former Mountain Stage Band member, singer and violinist Deni Bonet joins her old friends on stage for her song "One in a Million."

 Set List